 Yet many people might think it’s unnecessary or they feel ashamed.
 But addressing your mental health can have positive financial benefits as well.

 Financial wellness expert Amanda Clayman says, “Spending money on your mental health can have a number of positive effects on your life, including your financial bottom line.”

-“First of all, Clayman continues, addressing mental health issues like anxiety, depression, and chronic stress can have a positive impact on your physical health, reducing absenteeism and underperformance issues that could hurt your income and job security or chances of advancement.”
+“First of all, Clayman continues, addressing mental health issues like anxiety, depression, and chronic stress can have a positive impact on your physical health.
+They can reduce absenteeism and underperformance issues that could hurt your income and job security or chances of advancement.”